LLNL/quandary/tests/REGRESSIONTEST.md

 ./runRegressionTests.sh -t 1.0e-17 -> Run all tests, using the user defined tolerance, i.e., 1.0e-17

-./runRegressionTests.sh -p -> Run all tests, using the pointwise comparison
+./runRegressionTests.sh -p -> Run all tests, using the bitwise comparison

 ./runRegressionTests.sh -i  "AxC qubit" -> Run AxC and qubit.